FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/rfcs/0141_cts_process.md

 ## Documentation

-The team will work with DevRel and Tech Writers to provide detailed and useful guidance on how to write effective CTS tests.
+The team will work with DevRel and Tech Writers to provide detailed and useful guidance on how to write effective CTF tests.

 ## Drawbacks, alternatives, and unknowns